-Jaco’s 6’1 and competes at about 194 pounds (4 to 5% body fat), putting his FFMI around 25.
+Jaco’s also 6’1 and competes at 4 to 5% body fat at about 194 pounds, putting his FFMI around 25.
 Jaco says he doesn’t use steroids.

 And, just for comparison’s sake, here’s a shot of the legendary Frank Zane, who has been open about his steroid use:

-Frank is 5’9 and competed at about 185 pounds (4 to 5% body fat), pegging his FFMI at about 26 in his prime.
+Frank is 5’9 and competed at about 5 to 6% body fat at about 185 pounds, pegging his FFMI at about 26 in his prime.

 And here’s The Oak, who has also admitted to using steroids throughout his bodybuilding career:

-Arnold is 6’2 and weighed about 235 pounds on stage (4 to 5% body fat), which gave him an FFMI of about 30.
+Arnold is 6’2 and stepped on stage at about 5 to 6% body fat at about 235 pounds, which gave him an FFMI of about 30.